How open is the asteroid-mass primordial black hole window?

 In reality the primordial power spectrum will have finite width, and PBHs will form on a range of scales.
 For various inflation models the MFs calculated, taking critical collapse into account, can be roughly approximated by a lognormal (LN) distribution\cite{Green:2016xgy, Kannike:2017bxn}:

 where $\sigma$ is the width and $m_{\rm c}$ is the mean of $\mpbhinit\psi_{\rm LN}(\mpbhinit, t_{\rm i})$.
-The LN MF has been widely adopted as the canonical extended PBH MF (for instance when applying observational constraints to extended mass functions~\cite{Carr:2017jsz,Kuhnel:2017pwq}).
+The lognormal MF has been widely adopted as the canonical extended PBH MF (for instance when applying observational constraints to extended mass functions~\cite{Carr:2017jsz,Kuhnel:2017pwq}).

 Gow et al.~\cite{Gow:2020cou} investigated more accurate fitting functions for the initial MF of PBHs formed from a symmetric peak in the primordial power spectrum.
 They parameterise the peak in the power spectrum of the curvature perturbation, $\mathcal{P}_\zeta(k)$, as lognormal,